Skip to content

 Write the marking scheme

-Open scholia/scheme.yaml and define the questions and categories.
-This tutorial uses two questions, each with three possible outcomes:
+Open scholia/scheme.yaml and define the criteria and categories.
+This tutorial uses two criteria, each with three possible outcomes:

 q1(a):